rocketeers/rocketeer/README.md

 =========

 Rocketeer provides a fast and easy way to set-up and deploy your Laravel projects. **Rocketeer requires Laravel 4.1 as it uses the new _illuminate/remote_ component**.
+It can be used on Laravel 4.0 but requires a tiny-bit more setup, see the getting started guide for more informations.

 ## Using Rocketeer